9 Individual Development Plan Examples With Ready-To-Use Templates

 • Work toward an entry-level HR certification.

-🎓 In AIHR’s Talent Management & Succession Planning Certificate Program, you’ll learn how to:
+AIHR’s Talent Management & Succession Planning Certificate Program teaches you to:

-✅ Design a strategic talent management framework tailored to your business
+✅ Build a strategic talent management practice aligned with business priorities

-✅ Use talent segmentation and forecasting to shape development goals
+✅ Use talent demand planning and segmentation to guide development decisions

-✅ Integrate career management and talent mobility into IDP conversations
+✅ Connect career management and talent mobility to employee growth

 Key elements of an individual development plan template